nkonstantini/Robotics-to-perform-biomedical-experiments-capstone-project/README.md

 - Some parts have been sourced from Sukukumar (2023) and [stratop80 (2015)](https://www.thingiverse.com/thing:1071695/files)

 CAD files
-- This contains all the CAD files we used, in case you wish to modify the design.
+- This contains all the CAD files we used (.f3d), in case you wish to modify the design.
 Note that we do not have all the STL files available as CAD files.

 Laser cut files
 - This contains the file for all the laser-cut parts in 3 different file types (.pdf, .dxf and .cdr)